 A five year project to integrate Inuit traditional knowledge and western science to research climate change impacts.

-The Sustainability Research Centre (SRC) is focused on understanding the relationships between people, place and change.
-We adopt a transdisciplinary and collaborative approach broadly aligned with the fields of human geography and environmental management.
+At the Sustainability Research Centre, our goal is to help regions transition towards sustainability.
+Our collaborative, transdisciplinary approach is focused on understanding the relationships between people, place and change, and is broadly aligned with the fields of human geography and environmental management.

 SRC news via USC